 Work abroad sounds like an adventure to many people.
 However, job search in Switzerland requires more than just the obvious Switzerland CV with Switzerland cover letter writing and translation, it requires thorough preparation.
 You will experience problems that probably did not even come to your mind when you made a decision to find employment in Switzerland.

 Do not take too lightly the influence a Switzerland job search can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

-Most visits to Switzerland are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
+Most visits to Switzerland are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 You should exercise a high degree of caution.

 Time: GMT + 1 (GMT + 2 from last Sunday in March to last Sunday in October)

 Annual vacation: The majority of Swiss take annual vacations during school holidays.

 - Winter holidays (Sportrferien) - 7 February to 22 February

 - Easter holidays (Osternferien) - 18 April to 3 May